-The Codes and Ordinances Joint Committee heard the item on August 21, 2019.
+The Codes and Ordinances Joint Committee continued their discussions on this item on August 21, 2019.
 They voted 5-0 to recommend the proposed amendments with changes to the Planning Commission (Commissioners Azhar and Barrera-Ramirez absent).

 The Planning Commission heard the item on August 27, 2019.
 They voted 12-1 to recommend the proposed Code amendments with changes as detailed in this report to the City Council (Commissioner Shieh absent).